 *The majority of laptops include Intel's "HD" graphics chipset.
 Recent versions have provided good performance with College applications but some vendors have additional recommendations: Rhino

-For general purpose productivity applications (word processing, spreadsheet...) the University offers both Google Apps for Education and Microsoft's Office 365 at no charge.
-For graphics work, subscriptions to the Adobe Creative Cloud suite are available at educational prices through the Computer Showcase.
-If you have an earlier version of the Adobe suite you may find it will meet your needs.
+For general purpose productivity applications (word processing, spreadsheet...) the University offers Google Apps for Education and Microsoft's Office 365 at no charge.
+For graphics work, the University offers the Adobe Creative Cloud suite at no charge.
 Architecture students who wish to purchase Rhino for Windows or Rhino for Mac will find the College's Media Center has pricing substantially lower than online educational vendors; the College is an educational reseller for these products.
-The Computer Showcase, just across the street, offers Windows and Mac software at educational prices.
+The Tech Shop, just across the street, offers Windows and Mac software at educational prices.
 The University provides links to downloadable anti-virus software for Macs and Windows; all machines, real or virtual (Fusion, Parallels), running Windows should have anti-virus software installed.
 The University also provides VPN software for accessing College resources from off-campus.

 AutoDesk products are not required but AutoDesk has released the majority of their catalog, including AutoCAD, Maya, Revit and 3DS Max on their education site, AutoDesk Education Community, available for free download with a three year license.
 Other online (Novedge.com, Studica, JourneyEd.com, Campustech.com) companies offer educational pricing on many products.